d00gl/thugprompter/README.md

 #how to use:
 0.5) download from g hub
-1)paste the path to the directory you want to proooompt.
+0.75) run auto.py with either command prompt or an ide 1)paste the path to the directory you want to proooompt.
 2)type in prooompt.
 3)left and right arrow will go to next image and automatically save the prompt.